Aperiodic Communication for MPC in Autonomous Cooperative Landing: Simulation Setup and Results

 \section{Simulation Setup and Results}

-In this section we present Algorithm~\ref{alg:et_dmpc_rendezvous} implemented on nonlinear models of quadcopter and a boat.
-The goal is to land the quadcopter on a landing platform placed on the boat that is $1\text{m} \times 1\text{m}$ in size.
-Complete derivation of the used quadcopter and boat models can be found in \cite{persson2019model}.
+In this section we evaluate Algorithm~\ref{alg:et_dmpc_rendezvous} implemented on nonlinear models of a quadcopter and a boat.
+The goal is to land the quadcopter on a boat landing platform, which is $1\text{m} \times 1\text{m}$ in size.
+We denote the quadcopter and the boat model and parameters with the subscripts $i=q$ and $i=b$, respectively.